-David Morales is a globally revered American DJ, a Grammy award-winning record producer, a songwriter, and a businessman.
+David Morales is a globally revered American DJ, a Grammy award-winning record producer, songwriter, and a businessman.
 He has produced and remixed over 500 records for an all-star roster of multi-platinum artists, including Mariah Carey, U2, Michael Jackson, Aretha Franklin, Madonna, and Whitney Houston.
 The global phenomenon and penetration of dance music into Top 40 radio would not have been possible without him.

-Not one to rest on his laurels, in the midst of this non-stop tour schedule, Morales launched Diridim Records in 2018.
+Morales launched DIRIDIM Records in 2018.
 With this new label, Morales is signing and developing artists—and naturally, releasing some of his own productions.
-Diridim celebrates all dance music, from the classic sounds Morales is known for to straight up electronic.
+DIRIDIM celebrates all kinds of dance music, from the classic sounds Morales is known for to straight up electronic.

 Morales’ prolific production career kicked into high gear in the 1990s with the release of his solo debut album, “The Program” by David Morales & The Bad Yard Club.
-In the late-1990s, with hundreds of remixes (Mariah Carey’s “Dreamlover,” Janet Jackson’s “Throb,” Alison Limerick’s “Where Love Lives,” CeCe Peniston’s “Finally,” Jaydee’s “Plastic Dreams,” Robert Owens’ “I’ll Be Your Friend,” under his belt, Morales recorded the groundbreaking house jam, “Needin’ U,” under the alias David Morales Presents The Face.
+In the late-1990s, with hundreds of remixes (Mariah Carey’s “Dreamlover,” Janet Jackson’s “Throb,” Alison Limerick’s “Where Love Lives,” CeCe Peniston’s “Finally,” Jamiroquai’s “Space Cowboy”, Jaydee’s “Plastic Dreams,” Robert Owens’ “I’ll Be Your Friend,” under his belt, Morales recorded the groundbreaking house classic, “Needin’ U,” under the alias David Morales Presents The Face.
 Morales’ second album, “2 Worlds Collide,” arrived in 2005, followed six years later, by his third album, “Changes.”

 Though Morales’ past is surely one for music’s history books, the DJ-turned-artist always has his eyes firmly focused on the future—on what lies ahead.
 He keeps an ear to the ground, regularly exploring new music, new artists, and hotly tipped DJs who might inspire him to “go and do my homework.”
 He happily embraces the new generation of clubgoers.
 “They don’t care about yesterday”, he says, with a knowing smile.